 Is Employee Ownership Right For Your Business?

 When Corey Rosen first learned about employee stock ownership plans (ESOPs) while working on Capitol Hill in the 1970s, he was immediately drawn to the idea.
 ESOPs created a broader distribution of wealth, treated employees more fairly, and offered significant tax advantages.
 He decided that employee ownership was a cause worth fighting for and in 1981, he founded the National Center for Employee Ownership (NCEO) to provide resources and support to the employee ownership community.
-Today, there are more than 7,000 ESOPs in the United States, covering more than 14 million employee-owners.
+Today, there are around 6,500 ESOPs in the United States, and many more sharing equity through other means.

 When you consider the benefits of employee ownership on company culture and business outcomes, it’s surprising that more companies haven’t followed suit.
 Especially as founders who are baby boomers contemplate retirement, employee ownership gives them the option of gaining liquidity while preserving their personal legacy.
 Plus, studies show that ESOPs outperform their peers in productivity, profitability, and employee retention.
 After all, when your employees are stakeholders in the business, they begin to think and act like owners — a practice that drives the future growth of the company.